ryanirl/ml-basics/README.md

 # ML-BASICS

+Sorry, this repo is a mess, but I do plan on cleaning it up once I get my bearings in ML :)

 I am teaching myself various machine learning techniques and plan on building everything I can from scratch.
 I also plan on including all of the math associated with each.